cornQ/goobd-admin-experience/README.txt

 1. Copy this repository directory to `user/plugins/goobd-admin-experience/` inside YOURLS.
 2. Sign in to YOURLS and open Manage Plugins.
-3. Activate `goo.bd Admin Experience for YOURLS`.
+3. Activate `goobd Admin Experience for YOURLS`.
 4. Open Manage Plugins > Admin Experience Settings to configure the branding.
 5. Hard-refresh the browser after an update so the versioned stylesheet is reloaded.